Street photography workshop in Blackpool with Brian Lloyd Duckett

 - Learn the technical aspects of street photography: equipment, composition, exposure, light and focus

-- Learn how a professional street photographer sets up his camera for fast and accurate shooting
+- Learn how to set up your camera for fast and accurate shooting

 - Understand the key legal and ethical aspects of street photography